alfredsoriano/denaina-place-names/README.md

 Make sure Node.js and Node Package Manager (npm) is installed.
 If installing Node.js, npm should be installed alongside it.
 You can check the Node.js version installed with `node -v` and the npm version with `npm -v`.

-**1. Download and extract the ZIP file "denaina-place-names"**
+**1. Open a terminal, and clone the GitHub repository**
-**2. Open a terminal, and type the following lines of code individually**
+This can be done by using the command `git clone https://github.com/alfredsoriano/denaina-place-names.git` **2.
+Next, type the following lines of code individually**
 ```
+npm install
 cd denaina-place-names
 npm run dev
 ```
+This will install vite into the current directory "denaina-place-names", and will available to be run on your localhost server as a webpage.
 **3. Type o, then press enter to open and view the web application.**
 Make sure to save any overwritten files, and refresh the website to view changes.